 Primary Placement: One or two

-Secondary Placement: N/A
+Secondary Placement: None

 The Young Adult Service is a satellite program of the Connecticut Mental Health Center that provides a comprehensive program of ambulatory psychiatric services to clients 18 to 25 years of age.
 Clients are almost always referred to the service by another provider, and they typically present with moderate to severe psychiatric disturbance characterized by: (a) affective disturbance, (b) negative representation of self and others, (c) aggressive behavior, (c) self-injurious behavior, (d) substance abuse, (f) unstable interpersonal relations, and (g) disturbance in psychosexual development.
 Emerging psychosis and bipolar mood changes are also relatively common.
 Most of the clients referred to the service have a history of childhood trauma, often with removal from their family of origin by the child welfare system.
 Most also have a history of psychiatric hospitalization, residential treatment, or out-of-home placement as a child with risk for recurrent psychiatric hospitalization as a young adult.

 The Young Adult Service provides developmentally informed services designed to promote normative development as much as possible in the context of whatever psychiatric difficulty the client might be experiencing.
 The service presently has a capacity of approximately 80 clients.
 Twenty clients reside in transitional living programs where there is support and supervision available 24 hours a day, seven days a week.
-Other clients live independently in the community, either alone or with family, friends, roommates, or a romantic partner.
+Other clients live independently in the community, alone or with family, friends, roommates, or a romantic partner.
 Some clients also live with their children.
 On any given day, a significant number of clients are homeless.
 The principles of developmental psychopathology guide the comprehensive program of assessment and intervention pursued with each client.
 An intensive, assertive, community-based approach to treatment that both targets problems and builds upon strengths is utilized by a mobile, interdisciplinary treatment team.
 Although the validity of all theoretical perspectives is acknowledged, the setting emphasizes the integration of a developmental perspective on psychopathology during emerging adulthood with a community perspective on service delivery.
 Every effort is made to integrate the best available empirical evidence into a multisystemic perspective on the assessment and treatment of clients this age.